MicrosoftDocs/architecture-center/docs/example-scenario/data/geospatial-data-processing-analytics-azure-content.md

 Many possibilities exist for working with *geospatial data*, or information that includes a geographic component.
 For instance, geographic information system (GIS) software and standards are widely available.
 These technologies can store, process, and provide access to geospatial data.
 But it's often hard to configure and maintain systems that work with geospatial data.
-And you need expert knowledge to integrate those systems with other systems.
+You also need expert knowledge to integrate those systems with other systems.

-This solution outlines a manageable way to make geospatial data available for analytics.
-It meets these goals:

-- Collect large volumes of data on data assets with known locations.
-- Combine the asset data with real-world reference data.
-- Make the processed data available for spatial analytics in web apps.
-- Use fully managed services with built-in features for maintenance, security, and scaling.

-The solution, which is based on [Advanced Analytics Reference Architecture][Advanced analytics architecture], uses these Azure services:
+This article outlines a manageable solution for making large volumes of geospatial data available for analytics.
+The approach is based on [Advanced Analytics Reference Architecture][Advanced analytics architecture] and uses these Azure services:

 - Azure Databricks with GIS Spark libraries processes data.
-- Azure Database for PostgreSQL queries data through APIs.
+- Azure Database for PostgreSQL queries data that users request through APIs.
-- Azure Data Explorer handles fast exploratory queries.
+- Azure Data Explorer runs fast exploratory queries.
-- Azure Maps visualizes geospatial data in web applications.
+- Azure Maps creates visuals of geospatial data in web applications.
 - The Azure Maps Power BI visual feature of Power BI provides customized reports.

 ## Potential use cases

-This solution has applications in many areas:
+This solution applies to many areas:

 - Processing, storing, and providing access to large amounts of raster data, such as maps or climate data.
-- *Localizing* enterprise resource planning (ERP) system entities, or identifying their geographic position.
+- Identifying the geographic position of enterprise resource planning (ERP) system entities.
 - Combining entity location data with GIS reference data.
 - Storing Internet of Things (IoT) telemetry from moving devices.
 - Running analytical geospatial queries.